Blackbaud-KevinHutson/lag-collector/README.md

 This script should save the lag to `lag.files.dir`, currently `public/data`.

 ## Starting the app
-Simple running the app with `node app.js` will execute all the steps to generate the lag charts.
+Simple running the app with `node dist/app.ts` (make sure you compile first, with `tsc`) will execute all the steps to generate the lag charts.
 - Each time the app starts, it will:
     * save the lag to the data store (filesystem)
     * generate static content (see `public` directory) and serve it up

 Finally, navigate to https://localhost:3000 to see your lag chart(s).

-## Development
-If you install `supervisor` globally, then you can run `supervisor app.js` for hot reloading.